Museum of early consumer electronics and 1st achievements

 Details on the back of the receiver say "Made in Canada"

-In addition, from online patents research, the inventors in Montreal Canada hold several
+now confirms 1987.
+In addition, from online patents research, the inventors in Montreal Canada hold

 This is another receiver that had a good following at the time.
 Again just a couple of years

-before I started but they were in peoples homes when repairs or upgrades were being dealt with.
+before I started but they were in customers homes when repairs or upgrades were being dealt with.

 We also have a "Skyscan" advert from 1982 from the spring issue of "Satellite TV News" but it